Parallel computations for Metropolis Markov chains with Picard maps: Complexity results under log-concavity

 \subsection{Metropolis-Hastings kernels}

 In this work, we focus on two popular zeroth-order Metropolis-Hasting Markov chains: \emph{Random Walk Metropolis (RWM)} \citep{metropolis1953equation} and \emph{Metropolis within Gibbs (MwG)} \citep{geman1984stochastic}.
-Both satisfy Assumption~\ref{ass: picard recursion constant} and can be simulated with the Online Picard algorithm.
-We start with the RWM case and defer the MwG one to Section~\ref{sec: Metropolis within gibbs}.
+Both MCMC have piecewise constant Picard maps and can be simulated with the Online Picard algorithm.
+We start with the RWM case and defer the MwG case to Section~\ref{sec: Metropolis within gibbs}.